 The symptoms a person experiences will vary depending on the type of bipolar disorder they have and whether they are having a manic or depressive episode.

 People with bipolar I disorder need only have a manic episode.
-They may experience a major depressive episode, but it is not necessary for the bipolar I diagnosis.
+They may experience a major depressive episode, but it is not necessary for the bipolar I disorder diagnosis.

 Symptoms of a manic episode include: